 Road administrators are authorized to permit the drivers of vehicles that exceed the size or weight limits to use the road, but only after the road administrator examines the vehicle's structure and cargo and determines that there are no alternatives.
 In these cases, the road administrator will put certain conditions in place to protect the roads and to prevent any potential danger to other road users.
-Road fatigue, which is caused by vehicle traffic that is over the weight or size limits, can have a significant impact on roads and pavement.
+Road fatigue, which is caused by oversize or overweight vehicles, can have a significant impact on roads and pavement.
 In order to utilize our road stock effectively in the future, it is important to ensure the road structures are properly maintained.